zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 Attributes add meaning and functionality to our HTML elements.
 We include attributes as part of the opening tag of a given element, with most attributes written as name-value pairs in the following format: `attribute="value"`.

-Just as there are tons of HTML elements at our disposal, there are [dozens of different attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) we can apply depending on the element being used and functionality we’re after.
+Just as there are tons of HTML elements at our disposal, there are [dozens of different attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) we can apply depending on the element being used and functionality we're after.

-Two attributes we’ll use _a lot_ in HTML are `id` and `class`.
+Two attributes we'll use _a lot_ in HTML are `id` and `class`.
 These attributes act primarily as “hooks” for our future CSS styles and JavaScript functionality.
 For now, the important think to know is that we can apply the same `class` to multiple elements in our markup, but individual `id` attributes can only be used _once_ within an HTML document.

 ```html
 <!-- The class and id attributes are primarily used for styling (via CSS) and interactivity (via JavaScript) -->